Billy99/ovn-kuber-traffic-flow-tests/README.md

 ### mctest.sh

-`mctest.sh` - Loops through all existing clusters and calls `test.sh` if the cluster is in `Client-Only Mode`.
+*'mctest.sh'* - Loops through all existing clusters and calls *'test.sh'* if the cluster is in `Client-Only Mode`.
 The goal of the test is to test the traffic flow from a pod in one cluster to a ClusterIP Service in another cluster.
 Because no Server Pods or Services are created in `Client-Only Mode`, only ClusterIP Service and External tests